-In the case of custom payment integrations, captures (settlements) and refunds, as well as any other payment notifications, will be requested by the OMS.
-The sales channel remains responsible for taking authorizations at the time of checkout.
-After successful authorizations only a token will be passed down to OMS to avoid that sensitive information, such as credit card numbers, will be passed down.
-All following actions will be done using that token.
+Custom payment integrations (captures and refunds), as well as any other payment notifications, will be requested by the OMS.
+The sales channel is responsible for taking authorizations at the time of checkout.
+After successful authorizations a token will be passed down to the OMS to avoid passing sensitive information, such as credit card numbers.
+All of these actions are completed using that token.

-In the case of offline payments, OMS will not take any action regarding payments.
+For offline payments, The OMS will not take any payment actions.
 The payment of orders is fully managed outside of the OMS.

 Custom payment integrations

 Custom payment integrations allow you to integrate with any payment service provider by adapting standard OMS messages to the format expected by the payment service provider.
 More details about the integration are available in our Custom Payment Integration page.

 - After the last shipment it will capture the amount of the shipped items (including the shipping costs), which may be less than the authorized amount (for cancelled items).

 - After X days, or after the last shipment, (the first event occurring):

 - After X days the objective is to capture payment before the authorization expires (some cards like Carte Bleue In France expire after six days) even though the order is not yet shipped.
 A refund will be triggered if any lines are subsequently canceled.